icopy-site/awesome/docs/awesome/awesome-sustainable-technology.md

 - [pyCity](https://github.com/RWTH-EBC/pyCity) - Python package for data handling and scenario generation of city districts and urban energy systems.
 - [tespy](https://github.com/oemof/tespy) - Provides a powerful simulation toolkit for thermal engineering plants such as power plants, district heating systems or heat pumps.
 - [RC_BuildingSimulator](https://github.com/architecture-building-systems/RC_BuildingSimulator) - A Resistance Capacitance Model for an Energetic Simulation of a Building.
-- [CEA](https://github.com/architecture-building-systems/CityEnergyAnalyst) - Helps you to analyse the effects of building retrofits, land-use planning, district heating and cooling and renewable energy on the future costs, emissions and energy consumption of neighbourhoods and districts.
+- [City Energy Analyst](https://github.com/architecture-building-systems/CityEnergyAnalyst) - Helps you to analyse the effects of building retrofits, land-use planning, district heating and cooling and renewable energy on the future costs, emissions and energy consumption of neighbourhoods and districts.
 - [The Modelica Buildings](https://github.com/lbl-srg/modelica-buildings) - Library is a free open-source library with dynamic simulation models for building energy and control systems.
 - [StROBe](https://github.com/open-ideas/StROBe) - An open web tool developed at the KU Leuven Building Physics Section to model the pervasive space for residential integrated district energy assessment simulations in the openIDEAS modeling environment.
 - [NYCBuildingEnergyUse](https://github.com/mdh266/NYCBuildingEnergyUse) - Predict the emission of green house gases from buildings by looking at their age, and water consumption as well as other energy consumption metrics.